surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 - **Use MIDI channel for octave shift** - Enables users of generalized array keyboard controllers (such as the Lumatone) to map large tuning gamuts and equal-temperaments contiguously across all 16 MIDI Channels.

-- **Apply tuning at MIDI input** - When this option is checked (which it is by default), modulation is tuned to the loaded scale, and pitch bends are in key space.
+- **Apply tuning at MIDI input** - When this option is checked (which it is by default), tuning is only applied at the keyboard, and modulation is in 12-TET space.
+So a pitch bend of 2 always means 200 cents, whether or not your chosen tuning has a 200 cent interval.

-- **Apply tuning after modulation** - When checked, tuning is only applied at the keyboard, and modulation is in 12-TET space.
+- **Apply tuning after modulation** - When checked, modulation is tuned to the loaded scale.
+This means pitch bends are in the key space of your chosen tuning.
 Since this fundamentally changes how a patch would play in tuned mode, this option is stored at the patch level.

 - **Use ODDSound MTS-ESP** - Activates **ODDSound MTS-ESP**.
 With this option checked and an instance of MTS-ESP Master (or MTS-ESP Mini) is loaded into the DAW project, settings made in the MTS-ESP Master plugin then control the intonation of Surge XT.
+Note that for technical reasons, tuning cannot be applied after modulation when using MTS-ESP.

 ![Illustration 61: Tuning menu in MTS-ESP microtuning mode](../manual_xt/images/Pictures/tuning_mts-esp.png)